Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Results

-In order to obtain families of possible solutions (modes) corresponding to one-, two- and three-cells pump configurations, we apply the Newton method and perform linear stability analysis.
-Families of stationary states evolving in time as $\Psi(\textbf{r},t)=w(\textbf{r})e^{-i\varepsilon t}$ with $\partial_t n_{X}=0$ (here $\varepsilon$ is the energy detuning), which emerge as stable attractors at threshold are presented in Fig.~\ref{fig3}\textbf{a}.
-In this graph we show the dependence of the scaled peak amplitude of the wavefunction $(g_cm_\textrm{eff} r_0^2/\hbar^2)^{1/2}|\Psi|$ on pump power $P_0$.
-Here, $r_0=1~\mu \textrm{m}$ is the characteristic spatial scale, $m_\mathrm{eff}$ is the polariton mass, and $g_c$ is the polariton-polariton interaction strength.
-One can see that the threshold pump power decreases with increasing number of cells in the pump profile~\cite{Cristofolini_PRL2013}.
-For a single honeycomb pump cell, stable vortices emerge almost at condensation threshold (blue star on black curve), in good agreement with our experiments.
+Our experimental observations can be reproduced through numerical mean-field simulations, based on the generalised two-dimensional Gross-Pitaevskii equation (2DGPE) describing a macroscopic polariton wavefunction, $\Psi(\textbf{r},t)$, coupled to the rate equation for the exciton reservoir, $n_X(\textbf{r},t)$ (see Materials and Methods).
+First, we analyze the vorticity onset in the cells of the lattice.
+In order to obtain families of possible solutions (modes) corresponding to one-, two- and three-cell pump configurations, we apply the Newton method and perform linear stability analysis.
+Families of stationary states $\Psi(\textbf{r},t)=w(\textbf{r})e^{-i\varepsilon t}$ with $\partial_t n_{X}=0$ (here $\varepsilon$ is the energy detuning) that emerge as stable attractors around threshold correspond to the coloured curves in Fig.~\ref{fig4}A. In this graph we show the dependence of the scaled peak amplitude of the wavefunction $(g_cm_\textrm{eff} r_0^2/\hbar^2)^{1/2}|\Psi|$ on pump power $P_0$.
+Here, $r_0=1~\upmu \textrm{m}$ is the characteristic spatial scale, $m_\mathrm{eff}$ is the polariton mass, and $g_c$ is the polariton-polariton interaction strength.
+One can see that the condensation threshold power (starting point of the curves) decreases with increasing number of pumped cells as expected~\cite{Cristofolini_PRL2013}.